 Implications for Biomedical Ethics (Abortion, Euthanasia and so much more)

-The Substance Dualist believes that what makes us what we are—a human person—is having a human nature (an individuated human nature--a soul).
+The Substance Dualist believes that what makes us what we are—a human person—is having a human nature (an individuated human nature–a soul).
 Therefore, we are fully human persons at each and every stage of our lives.
-We are fully human persons before we are born.
+We are fully human persons before we are born, whether or not we can yet express all our capacities as human persons.
 As such, embryos have the same rights as any other human person.
 So abortion is simply murder.

-For the same reason we are also fully human persons near the end of life, even though we may no longer be able to speak, think clearly or care for ourselves.
-Therefore, due to our equal humanness at this stage of life we retain our fundamental human rights.
+For the same reason we are also fully human persons near the end of life, even though we may no longer be able to express all our human capacities, such as speaking, thinking clearly, or caring for ourselves.
+Simply in virtue of our humanness at this stage of life we retain our fundamental human rights.
 Thus (active) euthanasia is also murder and equally wrong.
 Issues on the horizon such as human cloning for “spare parts” are wrong for the same reasons.

 The Physicalist denies this essential definition of a person.
 Instead she searches for a “scientific” definition of a person and of life.
 Here again we see the Enlightenment thinking in the biological sciences and medical professions.
 Because all which exists is material, knowledge is only obtained by empirical observation and only “scientific” answers are acceptable.
 Therefore the Physicalist searches for an observable (and therefore measurable) characteristic to define what a person is (and for those in the medical professions, when life starts and ends.)

 As a result, the Physicalist’s definition of a person is based on observable functions.
 What it is to be a person (or to be “alive”) depends on whether the thing in question exhibits one or a number of specific functions.
 Therefore whether something has human rights depends on whether it exhibits this function or functions.